Norwegian Wood

 himself.

-Hatsumi then began talking about a girl she wanted to fix me up with.
+Hatsumi then began talking about a girl she wanted to fix me up

 This was a perpetual topic between us.
 She was always telling me